 Development and Approval of the Charter for the PDP

-Upon initiation of the PDP, a group formed at the direction of Council should be convened to draft the charter for the PDP Team.
+Upon initiation of the PDP, the Council considers whether to adopt the proposed charter for the PDP WG as included in the Final Issue Report.
+If the Council decides not to adopt the proposed charter for the PDP WG as included in the Final Issue Group, a group formed at the direction of Council should be convened to draft the charter for the PDP Team or revise the proposed charter for the PDP WG as included in the Final Issue Report.
 The Council should indicate the timeframe within which a draft PDP Charter is expected to be presented to the Chair of the GNSO Council.
 Such a timeframe should be realistic, but at the same time ensure that this task is completed as soon as possible and does not unnecessarily delay the formation of a Working Group.
 The elements of the Charter should include, at a minimum, the following elements as specified in the GNSO Working Group Guidelines: Working Group Identification; Mission, Purpose and Deliverables; Formation, Staffing and Organization, and; Rules of Engagement.

 The Council should consider whether to approve the proposed PDP Charter at the Council meeting following the Chair’s receipt of the proposed PDP Charter; provided that the proposed PDP Charter is received no later than 23h59 Coordinated Universal Time (UTC) on the day, 10 calendar days prior to the GNSO Council meeting.
 If the proposed PDP Charter is forwarded to the GNSO Council Chair no later than 23h59 Coordinated Universal Time (UTC) on the day, 10 calendar days immediately preceding the next GNSO Council meeting, the Council should endeavour to consider the proposed PDP Charter at the meeting after the next GNSO Council meeting.

 The same voting thresholds that apply to the initiation of the PDP also apply to the approval of the proposed PDP Charter.
-Specifically, the proposed PDP Charter is to be approved with an affirmative vote of vote of more than one-third (1/3) of the Council members of each House or more than two-thirds (2/3) vote of one House in favour of approval of a Charter for a PDP within scope; unless the Staff Recommendation stated that the issue is not properly within the scope of the ICANN policy process or the GNSO, in which case a GNSO Supermajority Vote as set forth in in favour of approving the PDP Team Charter is specified to approve the PDP Charter.
+Specifically, the proposed PDP Charter is to be approved with an affirmative vote of vote of more than one-third (1/3) of the Council members of each House or more than two-thirds (2/3) vote of one House in favour of approval of a Charter for a PDP within scope; unless the Staff Recommendation stated that the issue is not properly within the scope of the ICANN policy process or the GNSO, in which case a GNSO Supermajority Vote as set forth in Article 11, Section 3, paragraph i(xix) in favour of approving the PDP Team Charter is specified to approve the PDP Charter.

 Once approved, modification of any PDP Charter is discouraged, absent special circumstances.
 Approved charters may be modified or amended by a simple majority vote of each House.